adityakumargithub/def-calc/README.md

-Absolutely, Aditya!
-Here's a concise README for your HTML and JavaScript calculator:

----

 # Simple Calculator

 Hey friend! 👋 Welcome to the Simple Calculator project.
 This calculator is built using HTML and JavaScript, making it easy to understand and customize.